Effective generation for foliated surfaces: results and applications: Preliminaries

-We are going to list some easy results on the boundedness of foliations in families.
-We recall that a bounded family of proper normal surfaces is a proper morphism $f \colon \mathcal X \to T$ of finite type varieties such that any fibre of $f$ is a normal surface.
+We recall that a bounded family of proper normal surfaces is a proper and flat morphism $f \colon \mathcal X \to T$ of finite type varieties such that any fibre of $f$ is a normal surface.
+When $T$ is smooth (but not necessarily connected), then each connected component of $\mathcal X$ is normal.

+Let $X$ be a normal variety.
+By a Weil divisorial sheaf $\mathcal K$ we mean a sheaf of the form $\mathcal O_X(K)$ where $K$ is a Weil divisor on $X$.
+By the support of $\mathcal K$ we mean the support of $K$ as a Weil divisor.

 \begin{lemma} Let $f \colon \mathcal X \to T$ be a bounded family of normal surfaces and let $\mathcal K$ be a Weil divisorial sheaf on $\mathcal X$ whose support does not contain any fiber of $f$.